NASIRUDDIN26/nasirphisher/README.md

 ```

-- Change to cloned directory and run `zphisher.sh` -
+- Change to cloned directory and run `nasirphisher` -

 ```